openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 >**NOTE:** To run only mandatory API Conformance tests use `--gtest_filter=*mandatory*`.

-A result of the `apiConformanceTests` run is report `report_api.xml`.
+A result of the `ov_api_conformance_tests` run is report `report_api.xml`.
 It shows OpenVINO API entities' test statistics for each OpenVINO API entity, such as `passed/failed/crashed/skipped/hanging`, tests number, pass rates, and implementation status.

 ### Opset Conformance